 It was the Western world which taught that it was just to go ahead.
 More of the same, more to everyone.
 Modernity, in everyday speech called the development, was the proud flag of the Western world; other people were taught how it should fly, simultaneously as the West was earning from the feast.
 Indeed, it was only to take a little time before earnings would trickle down to child labourers with their low paid and unpaid mothers.
 Unfortunately, millions of fellow humans perish from this miscalculation every year.
 Shit happens, as the cynicism was called in the 1990s.
 But also this, in due time, was to be taken care of.

 The development presuming to save everybody was a shrewd idea forgetting a large part of humanity, as well as nature and animals.
 And, by forgetting the last-mentioned, the very prerequisite for life and sustentation, and, in fact, also for all trade, justly performed or not.
-The result: panting oxygen-deficient seas, cut down ancient forests which otherwise would have maintained the rain in the ground and carbon dioxide in the air, the air in which the degree of oxygen is declining, and harmful particles are increasing.
+The result: panting oxygen-deficient seas, cut down ancient forests which otherwise would have maintained the rain in the ground and carbon dioxide in the air, the air in which the degree of oxygen is declining and harmful particles are increasing.

 Fifty million mammals and birds are slaughtered yearly while wild animals are being extinguished due to diminished habitats – in only thirty years (1970-2000) the number of animals living in nature has been reduced by forty percent (WWF Index).
 Ninety percent of the big fish species in the oceans of the world are at risk of depletion.
 The number of zoonosis, sicknesses transferable from animals to humans originating in the meat businesses, the trading in confined animals, and wild animals, have increased and threatens to spread mass death of human beings through large scaled epidemics (pandemics).

-Modernity, the development with its death meat served on the everyday dinner table, had forgotten the form of the Earth.
+Modernity, the development with its death meat served at the everyday dinner table, had forgotten the form of the Earth.
 Round and good; round and good with certain rules.
 However, basic rule-setting for one’s actions and one’s society was never a priority of the leading cultures.
 Perhaps then, the crisis is what the Earth needs.
 Since, now we know: The Northern hemisphere, with its self-aggrandising omni potency, did not, at the end of the day, create an economy and a food culture fitting for global usage.
 When other continents are persuaded to copy accountings in which all life may be bought and consumed – and this objectification becomes an everyday cult – then everything may fall.
 As Vandana Shiva might have said about the mismanagement: We are eating the world into destruction.

 Six billion may, whichever way we see it, not live, eat, and consume as a Swedish citizen.
 The Swedish development of 5,9 tonnes carbon dioxide equivalents per person and year is not a praiseworthy model considering the global possible space amounting to 1,2 tonnes per person and year.
 The Western way to economise and produce, in spite of the many progressions and nice wordings, was no formula for development.
 It was rather a prescription of perdition.